Close Grip Bench Press

-What we call the inner chest muscle; The “sternal head” is the middle part that connects to the rib cage and we want it to develop.
+What we call the inner chest muscle; The “sternal head” is the middle part that attaches to the rib cage and that we want it to develop.

 The other part is the lower chest muscle; The “abdominal head” is the part that extends to the ribs.

-According to the connection points of the muscles, the muscle fibers extend parallel to the humerus arm bone, up, down and horizontally.
+According to the attachment points of the muscles, the muscle fibers extend horizontally and parallel to the humerus arm bone.